-40 "Mappable open space" was determined on a license-by-license basis and included those with a clear and explicit open space requirement in their waterways license.
-Licenses that did not mandate the provision of exterior open open spaces were mapped using the geospatial software ArcGIS.
+Using publicly available waterfront licenses from MassDEP's Boston Chapter 91 Harborwalk online mapping resource, CLF analyzed the risk of flooding to Boston's open spaces licensed under the Public Waterfront Act ("waterfront open space").
+All 90 waterways licenses available through MassDEP's Harborwalk mapping resource were downloaded and catalogued to conduct a GIS-based analysis of the vulnerability of waterfront open space.
+Of the 90 licenses catalogued, 62 contained "mappable open space."
+These open spaces were mapped using the geospatial software ArcGIS.
 The analysis includes waterfront open space located in the Seaport District, as well as Boston's North End, Fort Point, Charlestown, Downtown, East Boston, Dorchester, Fenway/Kenmore, South Boston, West End and Mattapan neighborhoods.

 The licenses mapped for this analysis contain over 2 million square feet of waterfront open space.
 Over 1.9 million square feet, or 88 percent, is located at elevations vulnerable to flooding.
-The remaining 12 percent of waterfront open space is located above 20 feet in elevation,41 either due to natural elevations in the land or because the open space was located above the first floor of a building.
-While these elevated open spaces generally were not at risk from near or medium-term sea level rise, they were included in the analysis as part of the total mappable waterfront open space.
+The remaining 12 percent of waterfront open space is located above 20 feet in elevation, either due to natural elevations in the land or because the open space was located above the first floor of a building.
+While these elevated open spaces generally were not at risk from near or mediumterm sea level rise, they were included in the analysis as part of the total mappable waterfront open space.

-To analyze both the percentage of waterfront open space vulnerable to flooding and the number of waterways licenses potentially affected, CLF's analysis used coastal flood hazard data from the City of Boston's 2016 Climate Ready Boston Report.42 Coastal flood hazard data available through Climate Ready Boston included estimates for average monthly high tide, the one percent annual chance flood, and the ten percent annual chance flood based on three sea level rise estimates-9 inches, 21 inches, and 36 inches-resulting in nine different flood scenarios.
+To analyze both the percentage of waterfront open space vulnerable to flooding and the number of waterways licenses potentially affected, CLF's analysis used coastal flood hazard data from the City of Boston's 2016 Climate Ready Boston Report.
+Coastal flood hazard data available through Climate Ready Boston included estimates for average monthly high tide, the one percent annual chance flood, and the ten percent annual chance flood based on three sea level rise estimates-9 inches, 21 inches, and 36 inches-resulting in nine different flood scenarios.
 CLF chose these scenarios for the analysis because of the public availability of the geospatial data.
-These sea level rise estimates43 correspond to the following time periods, as estimated by Climate Ready Boston:44 space onsite as a public benefit often included other public benefits such as funding for public water transportation or interior public amenities.
+These sea level rise estimates correspond to the following time periods, as estimated by Climate Ready Boston: